ajitkumar21/ElectroMart/README.md

 * Web-pages with various views like “company-wise”, “Price-wise” ,"description of products" ,"quantity of product details" etc
 * Security

-##in these project I have specified roles
+##In these project I have specified roles
 * ADMIN